CaptainCodeman/firestore-converter/README.md

 }
 ```

-You don't _have_ to declare the DB Model though, you can just use the `DocumentData` type in it's place so you only need to define the in memory object model.
+You don't _have_ to declare the DB Model though, you can omit it which will cause it to use the `DocumentData` type in it's place so you only need to define the applications in memory object model.

 Likewise you may not want to use the `WithFieldValue<Model>` in the `toFirestore` method which is only required if you'll be making use of [`FieldValue`](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.FieldValue) sentinel types, but require you to cast the model types as in the example above.